mui/material-ui/packages/pigment-react/README.md

 }));
 ```

-But in zero-runtime, you need to define all of the styles ahead of time using the `variants` key:
+But in Pigment CSS, you need to define all of the styles ahead of time using the `variants` key:

 ```js
 const Flex = styled('div')((props) => ({